sinatra/sinatra-recipes/deployment/lighttpd_proxied_to_thin.md

 run Sinatra::Application
 ```

-### Setup a config.yml - change the /path/to/my/app path to reflect reality.
+### Setup a config.yml

+Change the /path/to/my/app path to reflect reality.

 ```yaml
 ---